gitlabhq/gitlabhq/.gitlab/issue_templates/Feature proposal.md

 ### Documentation

 <!-- What doc pages need to be created or updated across user, admin, and API docs?
 What concepts, procedures, or information is needed in each area?
-Is there an 'old way' to deprecate in docs?
+Is there an 'old way' that should be deprecated in the docs?

 Product managers:
 * By the kickoff, finalize the answers to the bullets above, and also: